zhicwu/docker-cassandra/README.md

 Tips:

-1. Edit _cluster-env.sh_ to customize cluster environment, which should be same for all nodes in a certain data center
+1. Edit _cluster-env.sh_ to customize cluster environment, which should be same for all nodes in a data center or whole cluster
 2. Edit _node-env.sh_ to customize node environment
 3. Edit _start_node.sh_ to customize docker start options
 3. To enable Jolokia, make changes in _node-env.sh_ like the following, restart Cassandra and connect using tools like  [hawtio](http://hawt.io/)